 A knowledgeable moderator is a good idea for informal discussions of issues and the outlook for electing

-nonpartisan independent and minor party candidates to have clean government.
+populist nonpartisan and minor party candidates to have clean government.

-A knowledgeable moderator is a good idea for informal discussions of issues and the outlook for electing nonpartisan independent and minor party candidates to have clean government.
+A knowledgeable moderator is a good idea for informal discussions of issues and the outlook for electing populist nonpartisan and minor party candidates to have clean government.

 The most convenient meet up times are on Saturday or Sunday afternoons, and weekday evenings.
 A five to ten minute topic presentation should be enough to start a lively discussion followed by questions and answers related to the topic.
 Thirty to sixty minutes should give everyone a chance to express his or her views.
 Agree to disagree on some things.
 Discover common goals and viewpoints.
 An informal coffee can be any time.
 The conversation does not stop at the meet up door.
 (Your Voice)

 Discussions will focus on a more democratic republic.
 We are interested in hearing a variety of ideas on campaign finance reform; on current local, state, and national issues; on the next presidential election; and on any other community topic of mutual interest.